Orbiting Jupiter: Synopsis

-On what would have been Joseph's sixteenth birthday, Mrs. Stroud returns to the Hurd farm and drops off a now toddler-age Jupiter, who is now their adopted daughter.
+On what would have been Joseph's sixteenth birthday, Mrs. Stroud returns to the Hurd farm and drops off a toddler-age Jupiter, who is now their adopted daughter.
 Jack shows Jupiter around the farm before picking her up and carrying her into the house.

 Development

 The farm owned by the Hurds is based on a real organic farm in East Sumner, Maine, that welcomes foster children and encourages them to develop self-responsible habits.
 Schmidt based the character of Joseph on a boy he met while visiting a juvenile detention facility.
 He described the writing process as starting by listening for a narrator, which he found in Jack: "Sometimes it takes longest of all, but it’s everything.
 So I found this naïve 12-year-old who would grow throughout the book and has questions he’s beginning to ask for the first time.
 That voice, once it was there…then the book wasn’t too hard to write."